Phaeton body: Decline in popularity

-The phaeton and the touring car were popular up to the 1930s, after which they were largely replaced by the convertible, which also had a retractable roof, but also included side windows so that the car could be completely enclosed.
+The phaeton and the touring car were popular up to the 1930s.
+They were largely replaced by the convertible, which also had a retractable roof, but also included side windows so that the car could be completely enclosed.

 The Willys-Overland Jeepster was the last true phaeton produced by a major US automaker, and was introduced ten years after the previous phaeton to be offered by an American manufacturer.
 The post-World War II demand for automobiles - of any description - was an opportunity for Willys-Overland to build on the Jeep's military recognition and they evolved the 1946 Jeepster two-door station wagon to the 1948 phaeton.
-It provided a "Spartan but adequate appointments" that included hinged front door vent windows and plastic side curtains rather than roll-up glass windows.
+It provided "Spartan but adequate appointments" that included hinged front door vent windows and plastic side curtains rather than roll-up glass windows.
 Marketed from 1948 to 1951, the Jeepster phaeton was a rather expensive niche vehicle and "though admired by many, it was purchased by relatively few."

 In 1952, a year after Willys last offered the Jeepster, Chrysler Corporation built three Imperial Parade phaetons for ceremonial use, one by New York City, one by Los Angeles, and one intended for the White House, but ultimately used for events throughout the United States.
 These were dual-cowl phaetons custom-built on stretched versions of the company’s Imperial Crown Limousine chassis.

 As a model name

-In the late 1930s, Buick included a "convertible phaeton" body style, which was actually a four-door convertible, as the doors had roll up windows in them and the car could be fully closed.
+From 1934 through 1941, Buick included a "convertible phaeton" body style, which was actually a four-door convertible, as the doors had roll-up windows in them and the car could be fully closed.
+The new for the 1934 model year convertible phaeton was the most expensive model after the limousine.
+These were "fancy named" four-door cars with two full-width bench seats allowing fully open air motoring weather permitting.

-During the 1956 model year, Mercury marketed the four-door hardtop versions of its Montclair and Monterey models as "phaetons."
+During the 1956 model year, Mercury marketed the four-door hardtop (no B-pillar) versions of its Montclair and Monterey models as "phaetons."
+The name for this four-door hardtop body style was an odd use since "phaeton" generally referred to vehicles lacking weather protection and previously described an open car.
+These low-silhouette cars featured a sloping roofline similar to that of Mercury's two-door hardtop models.

-In 2004, Volkswagen introduced a vehicle with the name Phaeton, based on the Audi A8, which had a typical four-door sedan body style.
+In 2002, Volkswagen introduced a vehicle with the name Phaeton, featuring a typical four-door sedan body style with A-, B-, and C-pillars as well as fully framed door windows.
+This phaeton-named design did not offer open-air motoring other than through an optional solar-powered glass sunroof panel.